 - [OPTIONAL] ML Model Information (as defined in clause 6.2A.2).

-- [OPTIONAL] ML Model identifier: identifies the provisioned ML Model.
+- [OPTIONAL] For HFL, ML Model identifier: identifies the provisioned ML Model.

 - [OPTIONAL] Global ML Model Accuracy information: The model metric value of the global ML Model and optionally the used metric, which is calculate by the FL Client NWDAF using the local training data as the testing dataset.